RA1NM4KER/fineapp-mcp/README.md

 ### `get_creative_session_types`

-Gets public session types and packages for a creative by creative ID.
+Gets session types and packages for a creative by creative ID.

 **Inputs**